![]() |

 2a.

-For a muslim who wishes to preserve his dîn (religion) today, in this world of profanity and confusion and who is aware of the need to strengthen his religion (intellectually), and who wishes to invite others to the vision of Islam, it is important to understand the prevalent mentality of the Global West, its inconsistencies, and different ideologies which inform political decision-making.
-He needs to know where one-dimensional West lost its reason-of-being (raison d'être), when they (deviated and finally) gave up their own spiritual tradition. [fn13] [lk23]
+For a Muslim who wishes to preserve his dīn (religion) today, in this world of profanity and confusion and who is aware of the need to strengthen his religion (intellectually and by practice), and who wishes to invite others to the vision of Islam, it is important to understand the prevalent mentality of the Global West, its inconsistencies, and different ideologies which inform political decision-making.
+He needs to know where one-dimensional West lost its reason-of-being (raison d'être), when it (deviated and finally) gave up on its own spiritual tradition. [fn13] [lk23]

 fn7: Christianity of the 11th century